 Climate Survey: Who responded

-Higher education climate surveys have been used for much of the last few decades in the US to collect information about the perception of campus inclusion, collegiality, workload, trust, and current initiatives.
-With a healthy campus climate, individuals and groups generally feel welcomed, respected, and valued by their colleagues.
+Higher education climate surveys have been used for much of the last few decades in the US to collect information about the perception of campus environment, collegiality, workload, trust, and current initiatives.
+With a healthy campus climate, individuals generally feel welcomed, respected, and valued by their colleagues.
 Besides professional and personal benefits, research also supports the institutional benefits that come from supporting healthy climate initiatives.
 For example, a healthy campus climate supports recruitment strategies and promotes long-term relationships between administrators, faculty, staff, and students.

 Context for the 2024 Climate Survey

-In 2017, Clemson University’s ADVANCE grant team and Dr. Patrick Rosopa, developed and distributed a faculty climate survey to better understand Clemson’s institutional culture and climate for all faculty.
 With the 2023 launch of Clemson’s Office of Faculty ADVANCEment, we invited all faculty at Clemson University to take part in an updated survey designed to provide data on faculty characteristics, attitudes, and behaviors.
 The survey was distributed in May 2024 and included multiple-choice questions linked to:

 • How respondents perceive Clemson University, their College, and their Department